flutter/website/src/docs/codelabs/explicit-animations.md

 ### Create your first explicit animation with AnimationController

 The following example **begins with no animation code**&mdash;it consists of a [Material App][] home screen containing a static green ball shape.

 [//]: Insert DartPad Here

-The following steps guide you through the changes to this example that are necessary to implement the same bouncing ball animation created in the [Animation Concepts][] section.
+This section provides guided steps for building the same bouncing ball animation created in the [Animation Concepts][] section&mdash;
-The difference is that this example creates the bouncing ball animation by creating an explicit animation, whereas the [Animation Concepts][] section uses a naive approach to creating animations in Flutter.
+the difference is that this section creates an explicit animation, whereas the [Animation Concepts][] section uses a naive approach in order to introduce fundamental animation concepts.

 [//]: bouncing ball example